 So, what’s an “empty property” in the eyes of your local council?

-- Empty and unfurnished: Discounts or exemptions, depend on your council’s policies.
+- Empty and unfurnished: Discounts or exemptions depend on your council’s policies.
 Not every council offers discounts and not all discounts are the same.

-Council tax falls to the property owner if it’s empty – even if no one’s living there.
+Who pays the bill?
+Council tax falls to the property owner if the property is empty – even if no one’s living there.
 For rentals, liability shifts from the tenant to the landlord once the tenancy ends.

 Why Councils Charge More for Empty Homes